 9. Stroll the medieval streets of Trastavere: this neighborhood across the Tiber River from some of Rome’s heavy-hitters like the Colosseum is full of charm, character, and its own stunning 12th century church, Basilica di Santa Maria.
 By day, you’ll find bohemian charm and vintage neon signs on storefronts hung with ivy.
 The narrow streets light up at night with sidewalk cafes open until late.
 On Sunday mornings, the Porta Portese flea market offers a good rummage through other people’s old treasures.

 10. Take a walk in the park at Villa Borghese: on the grounds of the 17th-century estate of Cardinal Scipione Borghese, you can wander woodlands, gardens and lakeside walks.
 And because it’s Rome, there are several museums, including the gorgeous Villa Borghese itself.

 There are so many free things to do in Rome that this is just a tiny sample.
 They’re a perfect addition to the many museums and tours you’ll want to embark on during your Rome vacation!
 Next, add some perfect tours with our article on how to spend one week in Rome.

 Ready to start planning?
 Whether you’re looking for a great rate on a vacation package on your own, or you want to join a guided tour of Italy, visit our Italy destinations page at our website!

 In addition to a full line-up of escorted tours of Italy, we offer affordable city stays with air, multi-city vacations with air and rail, and more.
-Enjoy incredible value with our 6 Day Rome Value Vacation, including hotel, daily breakfast, and airfare.
+Enjoy incredible value with our Rome Vacation packages, including great hotels, daily breakfast, and round-trip airfare.